ghost-writer-727/WooCommerceSettingsMagic/README.md

 ### `get_settings()`

 Returns the settings array for the instance.
+Only available when using OOP technique.

 - **Return**: The settings array

 ### `get($field_id)`

 Fetches the value of a specific setting field.
+Only available when using OOP technique.

 - **Return**: The value of the field.